-The Company has an interest rate swap agreement for an unsecured loan to fund its Smart Meter capital expenditure program.
-Principal repayments on this loan commenced October 2010 and are being amortized over a 9 year period ending August 2019.
-The agreement is a fixed rate swap and the balance outstanding at December 31, 2018 is \$1,522 (2017 - \$3,826).
+The Company had an interest rate swap agreement for an unsecured loan to fund its Smart Meter capital expenditure program.
+Principal repayments on this loan commenced October 2010 and were being amortized over a 9 year period ending August 2019.
+The agreement was a fixed rate swap and matured August 2019.

-At December 31, 2018, the Company would be required to pay \$1,200 (2017 - \$900) if it wished to cancel the swap agreements.
+At December 31, 2019, the Company would be required to pay \$1,600 (2018 - \$1,200) if it wished to cancel the swap agreements.